Home

 I like to fry chicken, steaks, pork chops and hamburgers using cast iron skillets.
 Cornbread is really special coming out of a cornbread pan.
 Baked beans from a cast iron Dutch Oven always taste great.
 When cooking blackened fish, nothing works better than a cast iron skillet.

-My grandmother and mother used to cook everything in cast iron but the cookware fell out of favor for two reasons: it is heavy and maintaining it was thought to be more difficult once the new metal cookware became available.
+My great grandmother, grandmother and mother used to cook everything in cast iron but the cookware fell out of favor for two reasons: it is heavy and maintaining it was thought to be more difficult once the new metal cookware became available.

 Cast iron cookware is still heavy, but some things have changed.